IT Glue Password Asset: Best Practices

 1. User Accounts.
 Can contain subfolders for different categories of user accounts such as email passwords, AD passwords, application passwords, and other logins.

-2. Internal.
+2. Administrative.
 For internal use by Geek Girls, generally admin passwords.
 IT Glue Lite users should be excluded from permissions to this folder, even if they have access to other passwords.

 3. Archived, Passwords no longer in use or for applications or devices no longer in use ("just in case").